-In this post, Chicca covers everything you need to know about Italian gnocchi.
+Do you know everything about Italian gnocchi?
 From gnocchi history and authentic recipes to frequently asked questions about cooking, storing, and even pronouncing gnocchi, you’ll find it all in this ultimate guide.

 Want to make gnocchi with me?